The Pricing Newsletter

 Not only that, but they're probably not used to performing return on investment (ROI) calculations for services like web design.
 In fact, they may be so focused on the provision of their own services, that they lack any interest in making investments at all.
 As such, folks that you pitch may see what you offer as an unnecessary expense (or even a luxury) - leading to very low levels of pricing power for your business.
 In fact, you'll be competing not only against other professionals, but also against people willing to donate their time and services for free.

 I'm not suggesting that you do away with your idea of specialization.
-Rather, I'd strongly recommend that you select one that has desirable characteristics for your firm.
+Rather, I'd strongly recommend that you select a customer base that has desirable characteristics for your firm.
 If you'd like to specialize in helping a specific type of customer (there are other ways to specialize), you need to create a screening process.
-Here are a few questions you can use, but it's hardly a complete list:
+Here are a few questions you can pose, but it's hardly a complete list:

 - Is there something about the customer segment that makes it easier for you to address customer needs more than others?